Invitation to Funders

 - — RFBF is the go-to source for workplace religious literacy training, consultation and resources.

-- — RFBF publishes the leading benchmarking tool for workplace religious inclusion with top corporate buy-in.
+- — RFBF publishes the leading benchmarking tool, the REDI Index, for workplace religious inclusion with top corporate buy-in.

 - — RFBF’s reach is not just national, it’s global.